seemoo-lab/woot24_cfi_coverage_tools/README.md

 # Artifacts for the 'On the Effectiveness of CFI in Practice' paper
-This directory contains the artifacts for the 'On the Effectiveness of CFI in Practice' paper to be published at WOOT'24.
+This directory contains the artifacts for the ['On the Effectiveness of CFI in Practice'](https://github.com/seemoo-lab/woot24_cfi_coverage_tools.git) paper published at WOOT'24.

 ## Structure
 - `asa`